 Elizabeth O'Neill is an Assistant Professor of Philosophy & Ethics at Eindhoven University of Technology (TU/e).
 Her areas of expertise include metaethics, epistemology, applied ethics, and philosophy of biology.
-She is particularly interested in the implications of biology and psychology for the epistemic status of our moral beliefs.
 Within applied ethics, her main interests are currently in data science ethics and ethical AI.

 Kinds of normsPhilosophy Compass (2017)